What is the Iriscope?

 The Anatomy of the Iris

 The iris is the colored part of the eye, and its unique patterns are as individual as a fingerprint.
-It is made up of muscles and tissues that respond to light, regulating the amount of light that enters the eye.
+It is composed of muscles and tissues that respond to light, regulating the amount of light entering the eye.
 However, iridology goes beyond its conventional visual function.

 History of Iridology

-Iridology has ancient roots dating back to civilizations such as the Chinese and Egyptians.
-However, the modern version of this practice was developed in the early 20th century, thanks to the work of Hungarian doctor Ignatz von Peczely.
-His casual observation of an injured owl and the changes in the bird's iris led him to formulate the idea that the iris was related to health.
+Iridology has ancient roots dating back to civilizations such as China and Egypt.
+However, the modern version of this practice developed in the early 20th century, thanks to the work of Hungarian physician Ignatz von Peczely.
+His casual observation of an injured owl and the changes in the bird's iris led him to formulate the idea that the iris was linked to health.

 Over the years, iridology has evolved and been embraced by some alternative medicine practitioners as a complementary diagnostic tool.